World shares, dollar hit pause ahead of U.S. CPI, ECB meeting

 Ahead of both key events, market sentiment remained subdued with MSCI’s broadest gauge of global stocks flat at 715.89 points, just off a record high of 718.19 hit last week.

-In early European trades, the pan-regional STOXX Europe 600 (.STOXX) index rose 0.1% following gains overnight in Asia, where MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) rose 0.5%.
+In early European trades, the pan-regional STOXX Europe 600 index rose 0.1% following gains overnight in Asia, where MSCI’s broadest index of Asia-Pacific shares outside Japan rose 0.5%.

 U.S. stock futures pointed to a flat open on Wall Street.